zysymu/lsh-astro/README.md

 # Similarity Search of Low Surface Brightness Galaxies in Large Astronomical Catalogs

-A PySpark-based Locality-Sensitive Hashing (LSH) model applied to the Dark Energy Survey Y3 Gold coadd catalog to find perform an approximate similarity search for Low Surface Brightness Galaxies.
+A PySpark-based Locality-Sensitive Hashing (LSH) model applied to the Dark Energy Survey Y3 Gold coadd catalog to perform an approximate similarity search for Low Surface Brightness Galaxies.

 ## About